 Alright, let’s practice what you have learned.
 You can always repeat the exercise.

-Are you interested in receiving my Free e-book?
+Are you interested in joining my newsletter and receiving a free ebook?